Sergio Ermotti returns as UBS CEO to steer Credit Suisse takeover | Sports-Games

 He said he had returned to UBS after feeling what he termed "a call of duty" and added he had always wanted to be involved in a massive transaction like the takeover of Credit Suisse.
 He takes charge weeks after UBS bought its Swiss rival in a shotgun merger engineered by Swiss authorities to stem turmoil after Credit Suisse ran aground.

-That deal makes UBS Switzerland's one and only global bank, underpinned by roughly 270 billion francs ($170 billion) in state loans and guarantees, a risky bet that makes the Swiss economy more dependent on a single lender.
-UBS shares were up 2.1% at 1140 GMT on Wednesday.
+That deal makes UBS Switzerland's one and only global bank, underpinned by roughly 260 billion francs ($283 billion) in state loans and guarantees, a risky bet that makes the Swiss economy more dependent on a single lender.
+In a reminder of how UBS will be inheriting some of Credit Suisse's troubles, the U.S. Senate Finance Committee found on Wednesday the bank had violated a 2014 tax evasion deal and said its new owners or the Swiss government should assume responsibility for any future fines.

+Still, UBS shares rose 3.6% on Wednesday, beating the Swiss blue chip index's 1.2% gain.
+HAMERS HANDS OVER REINS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)